srcabral/srcabral/README.md

 🎓 Bachelor in Computer Science from UFG (Federal University of Goiás);

-📚 Currently work as an **Android developer** at NTT DATA and I want to become an expert in this area of mobile development.
+📚 Currently study **Android developer** and I want to become an expert in this area of mobile development.

 ## Skills